sg893052/sonic-buildimage/L2/UDLD/SONiC_UDLD_FDS.md

 UDLD supports 2 operational modes which are user configurable

 - Normal mode - In case of normal mode, the failure detection is always "event based".
 The event in this case is the reception of PDU.
 All actions are taken based on the information learnt from the received PDU.
-In case UDLD stops receiving the PDU, then there is no action taken (like shutting down the interface), this is a conservative approach taken to minimize the false positives during failure detection process.
+In case UDLD stops receiving the PDU, then there is no action taken (like shutting down the interface, however a log message will be generated in this case), this is a conservative approach taken to minimize the false positives during failure detection process.
 In case the received information from the PDU indicates failure then action is taken to shutdown the interface.
 - Aggressive mode - Aggressive mode behavior is similar to Normal mode, except the case when the link is in bi-directional state and then stops receiving the PDUs, this is treated as a meaningful network event and UDLD takes the action of shutting down the interface.

-By default when port is UDLD enabled, it operates in aggressive mode.
+By default when port is UDLD enabled, it operates in normal mode.